Event-by-Event Direction Reconstruction of Solar Neutrinos in a High Light-Yield Liquid Scintillator: Introduction

-During its commissioning phase, the SNO+ experiment operated with an initial concentration of \SI{0.6}{\gl} 2,5-diphenyloxazole (PPO) in the linear alkylbenzene (LAB) solvent, resulting in a scintillation decay timescale of $\sim$10 ns.
+During its commissioning phase, the SNO+ experiment operated with an initial concentration of \SI{0.6}{\gl} 2,5-diphenyloxazole (PPO) in the linear alkylbenzene (LAB) solvent, resulting in a scintillation decay timescale of $>$10 ns.
 Data during this time period shows a clear directional signal from $^8$B solar neutrino interactions.
-While a recent study by the Borexino Collaboration \cite{Borexino_direction,basilico2023final} has been able to statistically extract a directional signal using Cherenkov light from a large number of low-energy solar neutrinos, this is the first time that a large-scale experiment has demonstrated event-by-event direction reconstruction in high light-yield liquid scintillator.
+While a recent study by the Borexino Collaboration \cite{Borexino_direction,basilico2023final} found a correlation with the solar direction for individual early Cherenkov photons from a few percent of their solar events, and used those integrated distributions in fits to help extract signals, this is the first time that a large-scale experiment has demonstrated event-by-event direction reconstruction in high light-yield liquid scintillator.